apache/superset/UPDATING.md

 This file documents any backwards-incompatible changes in Superset and assists people when migrating to a new version.

+## Superset 0.31.0
+From 0.31.0 onwards, we recommend not using the npm package `yarn` in favor of good old `npm install`.
+While yarn should still work just fine, you should probably align to guarantee builds similar to the ones we use in testing and across the community in general.

 ## Superset 0.29.0
 * India was removed from the "Country Map" visualization as the geojson file included in the package was very large